 The process of going to the doctor and dentist, filling out the application, getting your photo, meeting with your bishop and stake president, etc. generally takes at least a month.
-The last step of the paper work, meeting with the stake president, generally takes place around four months (120 days) before you would like to begin your mission.
+The last step of the paper work, meeting with the stake president, generally takes place around four months before you would like to begin your mission.
 Actually, I don’t think you are even allowed to submit your paperwork more than 4 months, 120 days, prior to your availability date.
 The stake president then submits your mission application to Church Headquarters.

 Three Months Prior: Receive Mission Call Letter

 After the application is submitted, depending on several factors, you should get your mission call letter in about 2 to 4 weeks.
 That letter will have your mission assignment and the date you should report to the MTC.
 The Church normally tries to allow two to four months between the issuing of the call and the beginning of the mission.
 In the packet you receive from Church Headquarters will also be additional instructions and information from your mission president specific to your mission.